 For a time it was thought they might vanish from the mainland.
-Their numbers recovered somewhat from about 1940 onwards, but they are almost completely absent on the mainland north of Hamilton, and are still rare in parts of Wellington, Wairarapa and much of inland Canterbury and Otago.
+Their numbers recovered somewhat from about 1940 onwards.
+They are almost completely absent on the mainland north of Hamilton, and are still rare in parts of Wellington, Wairarapa, and much of inland Canterbury and Otago.

 Bellbirds live in native forest (including mixed podocarp-hardwood and beech forest) and regenerating forest, especially where there is diverse or dense vegetation.
 They can be found close to the coast or in vegetation up to about 1200 metres.

 In the South Island they have been found inhabiting plantations of eucalypts, pines or willows.
 They can be spotted in urban areas, especially if there is bush nearby.

 Typically they require forest and scrub habitats, reasonable cover and good local food sources during the breeding season, since they do not travel far from the nest.
 However, outside the breeding season they may travel many kilometres to feed, especially males.